maria-sanchez-g/API/README.txt

 PORT=8080 //check port in MongoDB

-5. Inside models folder create the files users.js, comments.js, posts.js and likes.js
+5. Inside models folder create the files users.js, comments.js, posts.js and likes.js and index.js

 These needs to match your database collection names.
 ⭐ Recommended practice: You do not need to match the file name in VS to the MongoDB collection name